Get 50% OFF Yearly And Lifetime Plans This Cyber Monday

 Though I think both of these apps are outstanding, I believe one is clearly the better option: ProWritingAid.
 The features and flexibility are the biggest draws, not to mention the ease with which you can make edits to your work.

-I hope this article has helped inspire you to try ProWritingAid.
-If not, you can always try a free 30-day trial to test the app yourself.
-Enjoy!
+I hope this article has helped inspire you to try ProWritingAid for free.

 Be confident about grammar